dokku/github-action/README.md

 #### `deploy_branch`

-Optional.
+__Optional__.
 The branch to be deployed when pushing to Dokku (default to `master`).
 Useful when a [custom deploy branch](http://dokku.viewdocs.io/dokku/deployment/methods/git/#changing-the-deploy-branch) is set on Dokku.

 Example Value: `develop`